kottz/spektrum/README.md

 cargo run --release
 ```

 If you want to deploy your own instance there is a provided Dockerfile that pairs well with fly.io.
 Create a Backblaze B2 bucket, look at the `server/env.example` for the environment variables you have to set in fly.io.
-Make a `env.prod` and apply the keys with `cat env.prod | fly secrets import`.

 ### Frontend Setup
 ```bash